wcasper/mathquantumcomp/_topics/003-qubits.md

 * using polarized states of photons,

 and many more.
-However, these are problems about the hardware.
+However, these topics have to do with the hardware of a quantum computer.
 Our goal is to understand the *mathematics* that will be needed to understand current quantum algorithms and create new algorithms, on whatever sort of quantum computers are built in the future.

-## what is a Qubit
+## What is a Qubit
 We need a mathematical object which describes something which is simultaneously a $$0$$ with a certain probability and a $$1$$ with another certain probability.
 Mathematically, this is easy to accomplish.